-Before USFS or Public Land Leases,
+Before USFS grazing fees or Public Land leases,

-Ranches and its ranges were established on
+Ranches were established on

 Lands available for Grazing